 Even if you aren’t currently taking any medications, if you’re turning 65 soon and will be eligible for Medicare, you may want to seriously consider enrolling in Part D coverage at the same time you enroll for Medicare.
 In most cases, delaying Part D enrollment means you’ll have to pay a penalty if you want to enroll later than when you are first eligible.

-If you're thinking you won’t need prescription drug coverage in the future, odds are you will.
-In study, released in 2019, that covers the years 2015 and 2016, 45.8% of respondents age 65 and over reported that they had used five or more prescription drugs in the last 30 days.
+If you’re thinking you won’t need prescription drug coverage in the future, odds are you will.
+In the study, released in 2019, which covers the years 2015 and 2016, 45.8% of respondents age 65 and over reported that they had used five or more prescription drugs in the last 30 days.

 A Potential Low-Cost Option for Part D Coverage

 In an effort to avoid a late enrollment penalty, you could enroll in a low-cost plan to start, which could then be changed annually during an enrollment period, should you need to make changes in the future.
 For example, SeniorCare, Wisconsin’s prescription drug assistance program, has an annual fee of $30.